For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

-Remember: Garbage in, garbage out.
+Remember, Garbage in, garbage out.

 5. Model and results

-Pick one or more algorithms to train, evaluate and hypertune.
+Pick one or more algorithms to train, evaluate and hyper tune.
 Choose the one you will be working with and save it for the deployment step.

 The presentation will last 5 minutes per group, so make sure to use your time efficiently.
 The code will be reviewed by us, so do not waste time explaining your code.
-You should focus in the important points as if you were trying to sell your project to the stakeholders of your company.
+You should focus on the important points as if you were trying to sell your project to the stakeholders of your company.
 They probably won't have a technical background (maybe they will), so try using simple words and an easy to understand notebook presentation.
 Remember that quality beats quantity.

-Important points recommended to mention in your 5 minute presentation:
+Important points recommended to mention in your 5-minute presentation:

 What was the business problem